Hashirahmad996/java-application-deploy-on-aws/project guide/guide.md

 1. Create an AWS Free Tier account
 2. Create a Bitbucket account and a repository to keep your Java source code.
 3. Migrate this Java Source Code to your own Bitbucket repository.
-Refer to my solution [here](https://github.com/yemisi/Valaxytraining.git) on how to migrate Instructor’s repo.
 4. Create an account in Sonarcloud.
-5. Create an account in Jfrog cloud.
+5. Create an account in the Jfrog cloud.

 ## Pre-Deployment